aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 ==== Binary Expression

-A binary expression is two smaller expressions separated by a binary operator.
-The binary operator can be a logical operator ("and", "or"), a comparison operator (">", "<", etc.), an arithmetical operator ("+", "-", etc.) or the equal sign ("=") which (as already said) can be interpreted as an assignment or as an equality comparison depending on the surrounding syntactic context.
+A binary expression is formed of two smaller expressions separated by a binary operator.
+The binary operator can be a logical operator ("and", "or"), a comparison operator (">", "<", etc.), an arithmetical operator ("+", "-", etc.) or the equal sign ("="), which (as already said), can be interpreted as an assignment or as an equality comparison depending on the surrounding syntactic context.

 The BNF code below shows the binary expression as a single production rule, but in practice it would be split into several similar-looking rules (logic, arithmetic, comparison, etc.) for the purpose of defining operator precedence: